 In 2005, Massachusetts passed 'Nicole's Law' which requires that carbon monoxide detectors be installed in all residences that have any source of carbon monoxide such as fossil-fuel burning equipment (like natural gas, propane, oil, wood, coal, and gasoline) or an enclosed or attached garage.
 'Nicole's Law' was named after 7-year old Nicole Garofalo, who died in 2005 from carbon monoxide poisoning when the furnace vents in her Plymouth home became blocked by snow and her house filled with deadly amounts of the gas.

-- Carbon Monoxide (CO) is a colorless, odorless, poisonous gas that results from the incomplete combustion of fossil fuels like petroleum gas, oil, wood, coal or other fuels.
+- Carbon Monoxide (CO) is a colorless, odorless, and poisonous gas that results from the incomplete combustion of fossil fuels like petroleum gas, oil, wood, coal, or other fuels.
 Signs and symptoms of carbon monoxide poisoning can include headache, nausea, dizziness, and lethargy, which are often mistaken for flu symptoms.
-Elderly residents over the age of 65 have the highest carbon monoxide poisoning death rate, and are at higher rixk for undetected exposure.
+Elderly residents over the age of 65 have the highest carbon monoxide poisoning death rate, and are at higher risk for undetected exposure.

 - Since the enactment of Nicole’s Law in March 2006, between 2005-2006 there was a 93% increase of CO related calls to fire departments.